RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0275_Define_what_is_a_character.md

 Some BIFs will be really difficult to define if we opt for grapheme clusters.
 See for example this document: ["Proper Complex Script Support in Text Terminals"](https://www.unicode.org/L2/L2023/23107-terminal-suppt.pdf).
 There doesn't seem to exist a reasonable way to decide what is the "perceived" width of a grapheme cluster (even if a grapheme cluster is _defined_ to be a user-perceived character -- in appears that there are some serious consistency problems in the Unicode usage of the term "perception").
 Hence, BIFs like CENTER will have to be (a) defined against the (false) assumption that one grapheme cluster = 1 space (and then their general utility, especially as formatting functions, will be greatly diminished), or (b) defined against some specifications which are inconsistent and immature.

+Take, for example, devanagari जन्म, _janma_, "birth".
+It's formed by the letter ज, _ja_, the letter न, _na_ followed by a _visarga_, ्, which eliminates the implicit _a_ from _na_, giving _n_, and a conjunct with म, _ma_, so that a ligature is formed, न्म, _nma_.

+      जन्मX
+      xxxX

+In my view of github's code editor (Windows 11, Chrome), "जन्म" appears slightly _wider_ that "xxx"; in Notepad++ for Windoes, slightly _narrower_.
+And in the Windows CLI with codepage 65001, well, it's a disaster, _comme d'habitude_.

+Now, what should Center("जन्म",8) be supposed to mean, exactly?

 (/jmb)

 (jmb)